-Commitments and Contingencies
+Commitments and Contingencies:

-Forward flow agreements
+Forward flow agreements:

 The Company enters into forward flow agreements for the purchase of nonperforming loans.
 These agreements typically have terms ranging from six to 12 months, or they can be open-ended, and establish purchase prices and specific criteria for the accounts to be purchased.
 Some of the agreements establish a volume reference for the contract term in the form of a target or maximum, however, very few agreements establish a minimum contractual obligation, and many of the contracts contain early termination provisions allowing either party to cancel the agreements in accordance with a specified notice period.
-The amounts purchased are also dependent on actual delivery by the sellers, and in some cases, the impact of foreign exchange rate fluctuations, and while purchases under these agreements comprise a significant portion of the Company's overall purchases, as of December 31, 2025, the estimated minimum contractual purchase obligation under forward flow agreements was not significant.
+The amounts purchased are also dependent on actual delivery by the sellers, and in some cases, the impact of foreign exchange rate fluctuations, and while purchases under these agreements comprise a significant portion of the Company's overall purchases, as of December 31, 2024, the estimated minimum contractual purchase obligation under forward flow agreements was not significant.

-Litigation and regulatory matters
+Litigation and regulatory matters:

-The Company accrues for potential liability arising from legal proceedings and regulatory matters when it is probable that such liability has been incurred and the loss can be reasonably estimated.
-The Company's estimate involves significant judgment given the varying stages of the proceedings, the number of unresolved issues in many of the proceedings (including issues regarding class certification and the scope of many of the claims) and the related uncertainty of the potential outcomes of these proceedings.
-Accordingly, the Company's estimate will change from time-to-time and actual losses could exceed the current estimate.
-The Company believes that the estimate of the aggregate range of reasonably possible losses in excess of the amount accrued for its legal proceedings outstanding at December 31, 2025, where the range of loss can be estimated, was not material.
+The Company accrues for potential liability arising from legal proceedings and regulatory matters when it is probable that such liability has been incurred and the amount of the loss can be reasonably estimated.
+This determination is based upon currently available information for those proceedings in which the Company is involved, taking into account the Company's best estimate of such losses for those cases for which such estimates can be made.
+The Company's estimate involves significant judgment, given the varying stages of the proceedings, the number of unresolved issues in many of the proceedings (including issues regarding class certification and the scope of many of the claims) and the related uncertainty of the potential outcomes of these proceedings.
+In making determinations of the likely outcome of pending litigation, the Company considers many factors, including, but not limited to, the nature of the claim, the Company's experience with similar types of claims, the jurisdiction in which the matter is filed, input from outside legal counsel, the likelihood of resolving the matter through alternative mechanisms, the matter's current status and the damages sought or demands made.
+Accordingly, the Company's estimate will change from time-to-time, and actual losses could exceed the current estimate.

 The matter described below falls outside of the normal parameters of the Company's routine legal proceedings.